federicamilinanni/SBtabVFGEN/README.md

 In _SBtab_ files, units are written in a human readable form (`!Unit` column) and it is not always easy to interpret those units.
-The `R` program in this repository attempts to read the units using a regularexpression with sub-groups.
+The `R` program in this repository attempts to read the units using a regular expression with sub-groups.
 To make it somewhat doable, we have additional rules on unit-strings:

 1. Only SI base units are allowed for now
    - derived units such as `Newton` or `Hz` are not understood (liter is the only exception)
-   - not all SI prefixes are understood, but the most commonones are (G,M,k,c,m,µ,n,p,f)
+   - not all SI prefixes are understood, but the most common ones are (G,M,k,c,m,µ,n,p,f)
 1. Only one slash is allowed (the slash has the lowest precedence)
    - `liter / mole second` is ok
    - `1/((mole/liter) * second)` is not ok (because it has two slashes)